Uberspace/lab/STYLE.md

  command=env NODE_ENV=production /bin/node current/index.js
 ```

+-   If you're setting up a supervisord-service, make sure to include `startsecs=60` in the service definition.
 -   If you want to include links to https://manual.uberspace.de, please use the corresponding directives `manual` and `manual_anchor`.
 Use the `lab` and `lab_anchor` directives for linking other UberLab guides.
 Examples:

 ```